Rating Questions

 Does not have a privacy policy and should not be used

 Applications and services that received a Fail rating have issues narrowly focused on whether a detailed privacy policy is available for evaluation prior to login or account creation in order to protect child and student data.
-Unclear or qualitatively worse responses to the question listed below trigger inclusion in the Fail rating:

-The criteria for Fail measure whether or not a vendor has done the bare minimum to provide users with a rudimentary understanding of how the vendor protects user privacy.
+The criteria for Fail measures whether or not a company has done the bare minimum to provide users with a rudimentary understanding of how the product protects user privacy.
 The single criteria listed above is a basic privacy requirement for all products.
 Applications and services that do not meet this basic requirement can potentially run afoul of federal and state privacy laws.
-In 2019, approximately 20% are rated Fail, which is a negative trend since 2018 and a 10% increase in the percentage of products with overall worse rating question practices since 2018.
-This increase is likely the result of a more representative selection of applications and services evaluated in 2019.
-Among the applications or services we evaluated, only a small number did not have a privacy policy and/or terms of service available on their website at the time of our evaluation.
-Nonetheless, as with the Warning criteria described above, a Fail rating is not a sign that a vendor is necessarily doing anything illegal or unethical, but it could mean, based on how the application or service is used, that it could be violating either federal or state laws.
-It is a sign that, based on publicly available policies and observed security practices, their services do not provide adequate guarantees that information stored in their information systems will be protected.
+Among the applications or services we evaluate, only a small number do not have a privacy policy and/or terms of service available on their website at the time of our evaluation.
+Nonetheless, as with the Warning criteria described above, a Fail rating is not a sign that a company is necessarily doing anything illegal or unethical, but it could mean, based on how the application or service is used, that it could be violating either federal or state laws.
+It is a sign that, based on publicly available policies their services do not provide adequate guarantees that personal information stored in their information systems will be protected.